 S: Yes.
 That has been really exciting.
 Our last event was the biggest one and I had to increase the number of registrations we could accept.
 So that has been really exciting.
 And also hearing all the ways it’s impacted the community.
 It’s really encouraging.

-B: Are you still taking consignors for this September?
+B: Are you still taking consignors for this season?

 S: For sure.
-The public sale opens a little less than a month from now on September 8th.
+The public sale opens about a month from now on March 23rd.
 Consignor spaces are limited and will typically fill up fast.
 So be sure to sign up as soon as you can.

 Why Is Consignment So Awesome?